 With a traditional approach, textures and details would have been added via laser-cutting; using a digital approach with 3D modeling and 3D printing, LGM was able to significantly reduce the manual labor required to achieve the same outcome.
 LGM’s modeling team applied digital texture stamping to the CAD files to give the final prints the appearance of stone, brick, or siding as required.

 The SLA process was beneficial for fine details and also offered the final construction greater durability through the available material options.
 “The ABS-like properties of 3D Systems’ SLA printing allowed us to go smaller on some of the detail elements while giving us stronger parts with better elasticity than we would otherwise get,” says Berghauer.
 3D Systems’ SLA can consistently produce features as small as 0.1mm or 0.004in, depending on geometry, orientation and build mode.
-The ability to access larger build platforms through 3D Systems On Demand was also beneficial to LGM as some of the final model dimensions were as large as 20 inches by 18 inches (508mm x 457mm).
+The ability to access larger build platforms through 3D Systems was also beneficial to LGM as some of the final model dimensions were as large as 20 inches by 18 inches (508mm x 457mm).

 For the scale and detail of this project, LGM says no other architectural modeling methodology would have been feasible to achieve quality expectations within the time allotted.
 Yet speed wasn’t the only advantage: Berghauer says the decision to use 3D printing also helped reduce the final project cost by roughly one-third as compared to a traditional laser-cut model.

-Easy online ordering with fast turnaround
+Easy and fast turnaround

 In order to deliver realistic architectural models, LGM typically layers its models to mimic the dynamic façades we are accustomed to seeing in everyday life.
 Starting with client provided CAD data, LGM relied on its extensive experience in processing architectural geometry to separate out certain detail elements as individual parts for printing.
 These assemblies included items such as stone piers and column work, as well as what LGM calls the “light core.”
 The light core is comprised of interior building shells and exterior coverings with layers in between for window mullions that are backed with frosted acrylic.
 LGM designed and installed an interactive, tablet controlled lighting system with help from Australia’s Lightswarm.
 With all the building shells, exteriors, and landscaping features accounted for, the total 3D printed part count came to roughly 250 individual pieces.